 The wings of Enneagram Seven are 7w6 and 7w8, affecting how Sevens pursue their love of adventure and new experiences.

-The wings of Enneagram Eight are 8w7 and 8w9, influencing how Eights assert their power and protect those they care about.
+The wings of Enneagram Eight are 8w7 and 8w9, influencing how Eights assert their power in daily life and careers and protect those they care about.

 The wings of Enneagram Nine are 9w8 and 9w1, shaping how Nines maintain peace and harmony while managing their inner world.